smithy-lang/smithy/docs/source/1.0/spec/core/idl.rst

 Resource shape
 --------------

-A resource shape is defined using a :token:`resource_statement` and the provided :token:`node_object` supports the same properties defined in the :ref:`resource specification <resource>`.
+A resource shape is defined using a :token:`smithy:resource_statement` and the provided :token:`smithy:node_object` supports the same properties defined in the :ref:`resource specification <resource>`.

 The following example defines a resource shape that has a single identifier,